-DEQ is seeking a revision to the Oregon Clean Vehicle Rebate Program (OCVRP) rules contained in OAR Chapter 340, Division 270 to incorporate 2021 Legislative changes affecting the program.
+DEQ proposes revisions to the Oregon Clean Vehicle Rebate Program (OCVRP) rules contained in OAR Chapter 340, Division 270 to incorporate 2021 Legislative direction (in HB 2165 (2021)) for changes to the program.
 The OCVRP contains two elements.
 One element provides rebates for the purchase or lease of eligible new zero-emission vehicles (referred to as Standard rebates) if all program requirements are met.
 The second element, referred to as the Charge Ahead rebate, provides rebates for the purchase or lease of qualifying new or used zero-emission vehicles if the purchaser or lessee is from a qualifying household (that is, a household with income that does not exceed 400 percent of federal poverty guidelines) and meets all program requirements (referred to as Charge Ahead rebates).
 These proposed rule changes, which apply to vehicles purchased or leased after Jan.
 1, 2022, include:

-- Increasing the amount of the Charge Ahead Rebate from \$2500 to \$5000 - Allowing low-income service providers to apply for the Charge Ahead Rebate - Decreasing the amount of Standard Rebates by \$500, from: - o \$1500 to \$1000 for electric vehicles with a battery capacity of less than 10 kWh - o \$2500 to \$2000 for electric vehicles with a battery capacity of 10 kWh or more - Further defining low-income service provider

-- Clarifying how DEQ will implement the program if funds are oversubscribed - Clarifying how low-income service providers apply for the Charge Ahead rebate - Increasing the base manufacturer's suggested retail price (MSRP) cap for fuel celled vehicles to \$60,000
+- Increasing the amount of the Charge Ahead Rebate from \$2500 to \$5000 - Changing the way low- and moderate-income households are defined to follow direction from the 2021 Oregon legislature (from a definition tied to area median income, to a definition tied to federal poverty guidelines) - Allowing low-income service providers to apply for the Charge Ahead Rebate - Further defining low-income service provider - Clarifying how DEQ will implement the program if funds are oversubscribed - Clarifying how low-income service providers apply for the Charge Ahead rebate - Increasing the base manufacturer's suggested retail price (MSRP) cap for fuel celled vehicles to \$60,000